giellalt/lang-lut/index.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-lut)](https://github.com/giellalt/lang-lut/issues)
 [![Build status](https://github.com/giellalt/lang-lut/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-lut/actions)

-This page documents the work on the **Lushootseed language model**.
+This page documents the work on the **Lushootseed language model** (Southern Puget Sound Salish).

+It contains a numerals to number word converter.
+In addition, there is an experimental morphological analyser, containing some 300 stems and some verbal morphology.

+# Demo page

+At the end of [this page](http://giellatekno.uit.no/num.eng.html) there is an experimental numerals to number words generator for Southern Puget Sound Salish.

 # Project documentation